Syriac Orthodox Church: Early 19th – mid-20th centuries

 In 1870, there were 22 Syriac Orthodox settlements in the vicinity of Diyarbakır.
 In the 1870–71 Diyarbakır salnames, there were 1,434 Orthodox Syriacs in that city.
-Internal rivalry within the Syriac Orthodox Church in Tur Abdin resulted in many conversions to the Syriac Catholic Church (the Uniate branch).
+Internal rivalry within the Syriac Orthodox Church in Tur Abdin resulted in many conversions to its Uniate branch, the Syriac Catholic Church.

 On 10 December 1876, Ignatius Peter IV consecrated Geevarghese Gregorios of Parumala as metropolitan.
 He had also worked to reform the Indian church after a long period of neglect, convening a synod in 1876 that reorganized communities into seven dioceses and establishing two councils.
 Under Peter IV's patriarchate, Jules Ferrette of the Ancient British Church was allegedly consecrated into the episcopacy for establishing an Oriental Orthodox mission in the West.
 Joseph Rene Vilatte was also apparently consecrated as a bishop through the Malankara Church, presumably with Peter IV's blessing.

-In the late 19th century, Syriac Orthodox adherents began to emigrate to North America to evade religious persecution.
-The first Syriac Orthodox member to settle in the United States is believed to be Dr. Abraham Yoosef, while the first in Canada was George Jarjour.
-Many Syriac Orthodox from Diyarbekir began to settle in New Jersey, while those from Harput settled in Worcester, Massachusetts.
-Through the Assyrian Ladies Aid Society group, funds were gathered to build the first SOC parish in Union City.
-A bigger parish would later be built in 1927, consecrated as Yoldath Aloho Maryam, and other churches were soon to follow elsewhere across the United States.
-In Stirling, New Jersey, a group of these immigrants would found the Assyrian Orphanage and School Association of America, or Taw Mim Semkath, which continued into the Middle East and Adana.